Mother Would Know

 S’mores Hot Chocolate from Hezzi-D’s Books and Cooks

-Filed Under: Archives, Desserts & Other Sweets, Recipes Tagged With: bake, Chanukah, chocolate, Christmas week, cookies, holiday cooking, Jewish food, peanut butter
+Filed Under: Desserts & Other Sweets, Recipes Tagged With: bake, Chanukah, chocolate, Christmas week, cookies, holiday cooking, Jewish food, peanut butter

 Comments